-As this is subject to a longstanding planning application currently before Rother District Council, it was felt that it could not be included in the Neighbourhood Plan. - 1.4.8 Robertsbridge has a number of smaller settlements that to some extent relate to it, depending on the service.
+As this is subject to a longstanding planning application currently before Rother District Council, it was felt that it could not be included in the Neighbourhood Plan.
+This is the subject of an earlier Local Plan policy which is not yet a commitment and straddles three parishes, so it is covered by the District Council's Development and Site Allocations (DaSA) Local Plan. - 1.4.8 Robertsbridge has a number of smaller settlements that to some extent relate to it, depending on the service.
 For example, as the sole village in Rother District with a state secondary school, school children from a wide area travel to the village on a daily basis.
 The High Street shops and services support residents beyond the village, as does the train station.
 The parish has been home for forty five years to the Darwell Community which is a Christian community of approximately 300 people (some 10% of the total parish population).
 The Community operates its own school and factory, making play equipment and furniture for nurseries and schools.
 They play an active role within the parish community. - 1.4.9 Hurst Green is a 'Local Service Village', less than a 5 minute drive away and relies to some extent on Robertsbridge services.
 To the south, John's Cross and Mountfield are both less than 5 minutes' drive away, but gravitate more towards the larger market town of Battle.
 Although more than 5 minutes' drive away, residents of somewhat smaller settlements such as Etchingham and Staplecross also seem likely to rely on Robertsbridge services to a more limited extent.